 The Shot Layer Properties tab enables you to make adjustments to the sources in your shot.
+The various controls on the Shot Layer Properties tab are described below.

 Position

 Displays the position of the selected source in your shot.
 Position "0 0" represents the middle of the shot area.
 To move a source, enter new location values.